AdaCore/learn/courses/advanced-spark/chapters/concurrency.rst

 State Abstraction over Synchronized Variables
 ---------------------------------------------------------------------

-- Synchronized objects can be abstracted in synchronized abstract state with aspect Synchronous
+- Synchronized objects can be abstracted in synchronized abstract state with aspect :ada:`Synchronous`

 .. code:: ada